 The State has also launched My Turn, to find out if you are eligible to get vaccinated and schedule vaccination appointments.
 If it is not your turn yet, you can register to be notified when you become eligible.
 For more information on My Turn, please visit https://myturn.ca.gov

 The COVID-19 Vaccine is available to those who live, work, or study in Riverside County.
 As of April 6, Riverside County has extended the COVID vaccine eligibility to anyone 16 or older.
 Individuals of the ages 16 and 17 must be accompanied by a parent or legal guardian and register for a vaccination clinic that offers the Pfizer vaccine.
 The Moderna and Johnson & Johnson vaccines can only be given to individuals age 18 years or older.

 Please visit Riverside University Health Systems to book an appointment near you.
 If you need assistance making an appointment, please call 2-1-1. https://rivcoph.org/COVID-19-Vaccine

 Riverside County has partnered with community health partners to distribute the COVID-19 Vaccine.
 Please visit https://www.rivcoph.org/COVID-19-Vaccine-Providers to find a community provider near you.
 Please contact the community provider to find out which vaccine is being administered.
 All vaccinations are by appointment.

 City of Riverside

-The City of Riverside has now opened a vaccination site at the Riverside Convention Center.
+The City of Riverside has now opened a vaccination site at the Riverside Sears Building.
 Vaccines will be administered Monday – Friday from 9 a.m. to 4 p.m.
-This center is open to those that live or work in the City of Riverside and that qualify under the current phase system.
+This center is open to those that live or work in the City of Riverside.
+As of April 6, the City of Riverside has extended the COVID vaccine eligibility to anyone 16 or older.
 For more information visit: https://vaccine.riversideca.gov

 City of Moreno Valley